averydiversifiedtech/ossec-wazuh-manager-zabbix/README.md

 # ossec-wazuh-manager-zabbix
 Zabbix Templates and scripts to monitor OSSEC or Wazuh Manager Intrusion Detection

 Just getting started with this template.
-Import the xml template into zabbix.
-The userparameters and script should be installed on your ossec system with zabbix-agent installed.
+Import the yaml template into zabbix (xml is deprecated).
+The userparameters and scripts should be installed on your ossec system with zabbix-agent installed.
 They go in /etc/zabbix/scripts and /etc/zabbix/zabbix_agentd.d

-So far the template has a discovery routine that is not yet scripted but as of the initial upload we do have a simple up or down trigger on the Manager.
-If port 1514 udp is not being listened on the server it will trigger a disaster alert.
+So far the template has a discovery routine that should populate the host with a list of agents and notify on disconnect.
+We do also have a simple up or down trigger on the Manager.
+If port 1514 tcp is not being listened on the server it will trigger a disaster alert.

-Next up will be getting discovery of hosts and prototypes are already in place to track status of agents (active/disconnected/never connected) and alert accordingly.
-At the moment the discovery script is written but we're troubleshooting the triggers at the moment.
-Use at your own risk.
+New scripts have been added to pull the # of Critical/High,Medium and Low alerts over the last 24 hours as well as a calculated field to track the % change over 1, 12 and 24 hours.
+Triggers are setup for the # of alerts as well as large percentage changes (20% in an hour, 50% in 12 hours, 100% or more in 24 hours.)

+Triggers/clearing needs to be tested further.
+Threshholds of course can be adjusted as you like.

 Config should consist of placing the required files on the OSSEC/Wazuh Manager(Server) and importing the template into the Zabbix server (and apply it to your OSSEC/Wazuh host).
+You need to make sure that the scripts are owned by the zabbix user and are executable.
+I have also done something that is not the best - a couple of the user parameters pull the script with a sudo.
+So you will need to add zabbix to sudoers.
+(Less than ideal - but you could give zabbix priviliges for JUST the couple tools used... /var/ossec/bin/agent_control, netstat)

 The template should create a value mapping with the following info: